AI ENABLEMENT FOR ORGANIZATIONS READY TO MOVE BEYOND THE PILOT

 Built on 25 years of doing the work, not watching it.

-Hewman.ai is led by Chris Allen, a senior AI enablement and governance professional who has spent his career at the intersection of people development, organizational change, and emerging technology inside Fortune 500 organizations.
+Hewman.ai is led by Chris Allen, a senior Learning & Development and AI enablement professional who has spent his career at the intersection of people development, organizational change, ethics, and emerging technology inside Fortune 500 organizations.

 WHO WE WORK WITH